zetseatZ/into-cps.github.io/simulation/app.md

 # APP

-Built on top of the Modelio tool, the INTO-CPS Application is the front-end of the INTO-CPS tool chain.
-Embedded in the Browser and Editor modules,  the following screenshot shows how it looks.
+The INTO-CPS Application is the front-end of the INTO-CPS tool chain.
+The following screenshot shows how it looks.

 ![1]

-Taking as input a configuration generated from an INTO-CPS Model, the INTO-CPS Application allows you to complete, thanks to a specific editor, the specification of the co-simulation orchestrated by the COE.
+Taking as input a configuration mapping and FMUs, the INTO-CPS Application allows you to construct a multi-model and execute it in a co-simulation orchestrated by the COE.

-This editor is composed of four tabs:

-- FMU Tab, listing the FMUs used for the simulation.
-- Connection Tab, showing the specified connections.
-- Parameter Tab, where parameter values are initialized.
-- Algorithm Tab, for specifying the algorithm type and its different values.

-Note that the FMU and Connection tabs can not be modified from this editor (they come from the model generation).
+The app is composed of 2 primary views: On the left, the project browser left is always visible.
+It shows the various components of an INTO-CPS project.
+These components can be clicked to trigger various actions.
+In the center, the main view is shown.
+The contents of this view depend on which action has been trigerred in the project browser.
+A few example views are shown below.

+## Multi-model Configuration View

 ![2]

-Once the co-simulation configuration has been fully specified, it is possible to run the co-simulation.
-At the end of the simulation activity, a folder will be created inside the results folder, containing the co-simulation configuration and the results, in CSV format.
+## Co-Simulation Configuration

 ![3]
+## Co-Simulation Live Streaming

+![4]

-[1]: app-general-aspect.png
+[1]: app-welsome.png

-[2]: app-fmus.png
+[2]: app-cosim
+[3]: app-multimodel.png

-[3]: app-result.png
+[4]: app-result.png